Last Modified: 25 Aug 2016

 Why we love it

-- Exploring the stunning natural areas including Khao Sok National Park, Ao Thaland near Krabi, and Green Canyon near Pangandaran
+- Explore the stunning natural areas including Khao Sok National Park, Ao Thaland near Krabi, and Green Canyon near Pangandaran

-- Learning how to cook an authentic Southern Thai dish with our homestay host, and then sitting down to feast.
+- Taste Thai traditions while learning how to cook an authentic Southern Thai dish with a village homestay host

 - Travel by train, bus, bicycle, boat, cycle rickshaw, kayak and by foot - all the best ways to get you close to the attractions and chatting to the locals